-The United States Women’s Equality Day commemorates the ratification of the 19th Amendment to the U.S. Constitution, which in 1920 gave women in America the right to vote.
-It was designated by a joint resolution of Congress in 1971 and passed in 1973.
+In 1920, the 19th Amendment to the United States Constitution gave women in America the right to vote.
+Today, Women’s Equality Day commemorates the ratification of the U.S. of this pivotal law, which was designated by a joint resolution of Congress in 1971 and passed in 1973.
 Although not a national holiday, Women’s Equality Day has been celebrated on August 26 every year since then.

 This landmark legislation banned the federal government and individual states from denying voting rights based on sex.
 In so doing, it empowered women across the nation by granting them a fundamental democratic right.
 With the ability to vote, women have gained a powerful voice in shaping the political landscape, forcing candidates to address women’s issues and paving the way for female representation in government.

-Women’s Equality Day 2024 promises to be a significant occasion that will celebrate the hard-fought achievements of women in their journey toward equality.
-It’s a day where we can all recognize and honor the significant progress that has been made.
+Women’s Equality Day 2025 promises to be a significant occasion that will celebrate the hard-fought achievements of women in their continued journey toward equality.
+It’s a day wheren we can all recognize and honor the significant progress that has been made.
 But it’s also important to acknowledge the work that still needs to be done.
+So, how do you plan to celebrate Women’s Equality Day 2025 to make it meaningful?
+Not sure?
+We’ve got some ideas for you.

 Why Women’s Equality Day Matters